isntlee/Jellett-Gallery/README.md

 - The Artists link directs to the Artists page; here offering a list of the commitee/gallery members.
 The list is made of links that lead to the artist's collection.
     - There is a art display space on this page, which displays the artist's key piece when hovering over their name/link.
     - The links open to the artist's personal page, containing biographical details and a list of pieces on sale/display at the gallery.
     - These pieces can be bidded/purchased by first clicking on the title or image, that will lead the user to the artwork's detail page.
 Here the user is informed of the minimum offer/bid amount, and further details about the piece.
-There is an "Add to Bid" button to allow purchase, this leads the piece being added to the cart/bag facility.
+    - On the artwork detail page there is an "Add to Bid" button to allow purchase, this leads the piece being added to the cart/bag facility.
 Finally, committe members/superusers can edit or delete these piecesas there are buttons availiable on superuser status.

 ### Accounts